djsincla/ds_sdwan_events/README.md

 # Author
 Dwayne Sinclair

+# License
+Splunkbase Developer Distribution License - https://cdn.apps.splunk.com/static/misc/eula.html

 # Support / Disclaimer
-This is supported by Dwayne Sinclair as is without any implied warranty.
+This is supported by Dwayne Sinclair as is with any impled warranty.
 I make every efffort to keep this code validated against current versions of Splunk versions, Splunk Python API, and VMware SD-WAN VCO.
 Do not hesitate to reach out to be if you have questions or issues.

-Code has been validated against Splunk code validation tools: splunk-appinspect inspect /Applications/Splunk/etc/apps/ds_sdwan_events --mode precert --included-tags cloud

 For support, you can log an issue at https://github.com/djsincla/ds_sdwan_events/issues or send an email to support@beyondcli.com